Sample Of Criminal Cases The Law Offices of Peter F. Goldscheider Has Handled

 A misdemeanor assault case in which the defendant threw a rock at a group of people with whom he had an argument.
 Jury verdict: not guilty.

 In re Costella

-A petition for writ of habeas corpus after a jury conviction (tried by another attorney) for child molestation and a eighteen year sentence.
+A petition for writ of habeas corpus after a jury conviction (tried by another attorney) for child molestation and an 18-year sentence.
 California Supreme Court ordered a hearing in the superior court to determine if the client received effective representation at his trial.
 The evidence adduced at that hearing permitted the client to challenge his conviction in the federal courts.